-Fluent readers not only sound more expressive when they read aloud, but they also comprehend the text far better than those who are not as fluent.
-That makes perfect sense when you consider how much energy a reader wastes when he or she has to slowly decode every word in a passage.
+Fluent readers sound more expressive when they read aloud, and they also comprehend the text far better than those who are not as fluent.
+This makes perfect sense when you consider how much energy a reader wastes when he or she has to slowly decode every word in a passage.

-To help my 5th graders track their progress in reading fluency, I developed a partner activity that can also be used as an informal oral fluency assessment.
-It worked so well that I wanted to share it with you as a freebie.
-You can find Graphing Oral Fluency on my Balanced Literacy page on Teaching Resources.
-The packet includes student directions, the Oral Fluency Chart, and the Fluency Rate Line Graph.
-You’re welcome to use it with your own students, but please remember that it’s an informal tool for tracking fluency and it’s not a research-based assessment tool.
+To help my 5th graders improve their oral reading fluency, I developed a partner practice activity that also served as an informal oral reading fluency assessment.
+The lesson was so effective that I wanted to share it with other teachers in the form of a downloadable freebie.
+Graphing Oral Fluency includes student directions, the Oral Fluency Chart, and the Fluency Rate Line Graph.
+Feel free to use these resources with your own students, but please remember that the activity is an informal tool for tracking fluency and it’s not a research-based assessment tool.

 When I introduced the activity to my class, I explained why reading fluency is important and modeled how a fluent reader might sound as compared to a reader who is not as fluent.
 Then I showed them how to time each other for one minute as they read aloud, and how to help each other calculate the average number of words they read per minute.